TaaniFatima-Zahra/TaaniFatima-Zahra/README.md

 🌐 Multilingual: Fluent in Arabic, French, and English, enabling effective communication in diverse environments.

    **💡 What I’m Currently Working On:**
+🚜 Currently working on my PFA: developing an agricultural application and dashboard using MQTT protocol, Angular 18, Spring Boot, and JDK 17 to enable real-time monitoring and control of farming data.
 🌱 Enhancing my expertise in **Symfony** and **ASP.NET Core** for robust application development.
 🖥️ Developing projects that integrate frontend and backend solutions
 🛠 Developing a **Ticket Management System** in **.NET** to streamline ticket creation, updates, and resolutions.